Physical Therapy & Occupational Therapy Team

 Margaret Gee, PT, MS, DPT graduated with a B.S. in Physical Therapy from MUSC in 1991.
 She then went on to complete a Master’s in Orthopaedic Physical Therapy at Georgia State University in 1996, and ultimately graduated from Marymount University in 2007 with her Doctor of Physical Therapy.
 She is certified in dry needling and has a lot of experience in various manual therapy techniques.
 She has completed all the McKenzie spine courses.
 She has a personal interest in treating orthopaedic spinal issues, but enjoys problem solving and treating all types of orthopaedic pain and dysfunction.

-Rebecca Janey, PT, DPT attended MUSC and received her Doctor of Physical Therapy degree after graduating from Clemson University.
-She enjoys treating a variety of patients with diagnoses from orthopaedic to neurological conditions.
-She recently became certified in LSVT BIG to assist those with Parkinson's disease improve their movement patterns.
-She is also currently working on her manual therapy certification.
-In her spare time she enjoys being outdoors with her husband and her dog, Addie.
+Rebecca Janney PT, DPT, COMT attended MUSC and received her Doctor of Physical Therapy degree after graduating from Clemson University.
+She treats a variety of patients with diagnoses including TMJ dysfunction, Musculoskeletal impairments, and Neurological diagnoses.
+In her spare time she enjoys being outdoors with her husband, son, and their dog, Addie.

 Bruce Reeves, PT graduated from MUSC in 1997 with a bachelor’s degree in physical therapy.
 He enjoys treating a wide variety of diagnosis including orthopaedics and has received advanced training in manual therapy.
 Outside of work, he enjoys spending time with his family and 2 dogs, traveling, and playing music around town with his band.